 Another book, along with the Felder autiobiography from earlier this month, that I had partially read before setting it aside not because it wasn't any good, but because I got distracted by other shiny new toys/books.
 There's at least a couple more that fit into this category lying around, and now that I'm done with my spring classes and don't have a summer class, I'm hoping to get those wrapped up soon.

 The Mysterious Death of What's My Line TV Star and Media Icon Dorothy Kilgallen

 by Mark Shaw

 Dorothy Kilgallen was one of the most famous and influential journalists of her day, but today is tragically largely forgotten.
 But before her untimely death in 1965, Kilgallen wielded immense power.
 She had a successful newspaper column and was seen weekly on television as a panelist on What's My Line.
-She was a top investigative journalists and covered a number of high profile cases, including the Sam Sheppard trial.
+She was a top investigative journalist and covered a number of high profile cases, including the Sam Sheppard trial.
 Ernest Hemingway called her "one of the greatest women writers in the world" and the New York Post described her as "the most powerful female voice in America".

 Kilgallen was a natural.
 She dropped out of college, went to work at the newspaper that also employed her father, and never looked back.
 At the height of her power she also made some dangerous enemies, including FBI director J. Edgar Hoover, Frank Sinatra, and according to this book, mobsters who eventually had her killed.